abhinavagrawal1995/abhinavagrawal1995.github.io/README.md

 The Footer contains an optional copyright where you can place your name as well as an unordered list of all of your social or coding related profiles.
 By default it contains Github, Stack Overflow, Facebook, Twitter, and Google Plus.
 You can add or remove them easily and simply use the Font Awesome icon associated with the social profile you wish to use.
 For a list of all icons, [click here](http://fontawesome.io/icons/).

-## Changelog

-### 1.1.3

-* Added default favicon to be used or changed
-* Added `sticky` class to make header fixed
-* Updated docs to add image section

-### 1.1.2

-* Added `no-scroll` class option to header navigation anchor if you want to link to external site
-* Changed contact form input / textarea colours to be based off `$base-color`
-* Changed main background to 100vh so it doesn't overflow if viewport height < 700px

-### 1.1.1

-* Made input placeholder text more readable
-* Removed timeline line when no JS
-* Added some basic styling to timeline when no JS

-### 1.1.0

-* Fixed menu toggle on mobile devices
-* Fixed z-index / scrolling issue with mobile menu
-* Mobile menu now closes once a nav element is hit

 ## License